On the Burness-Giudici Conjecture: Proof of Theorem

 3mm \begin{lem} Consider the primitive permutation representation of $G$ on $\Omega$ with right coset multiplication action.
-Then the Saxl graph $\Sigma(G)$ has diameter $2$. \end{lem} \demo The lemma have been confirmed by Magma for $q\leq 79$ and so we assume that $q>79$.
-Set $S^*=(\FF_q^*)^2$ and $N=\FF_q^*\setminus S^*.$ From last lemma, we know
+Then the Saxl graph $\Sigma(G)$ has diameter $2$. \end{lem} \demo The lemma has been confirmed by Magma for $q\leq 79$ and so we assume that $q>79$.
+Set $S^*=(\FF_q^*)^2$ and $N=\FF_q^*\setminus S^*.$ From the previous lemma, we know